tldr-pages/tldr/pages/linux/man.md

 `man {{command}}`

-- Open the man page for a command in a browser (requires `BROWSER` variable to be set):
+- Open the man page for a command in a browser (requires the `BROWSER` variable to be set):

 `man --html {{command}}`